syam-sankarv/segnet-UAV-dataset/README.md

 The original work can be found at [SegNet GitHub Repository](https://github.com/alexgkendall/SegNet-Tutorial), and modifications have been made to adapt the model to TensorFlow/Keras.
 All rights to the original work are reserved to the respective authors.

 This guide should help set up and train the SegNet model for segmentation tasks.
-Further adjustments to the code (e.g., chaneg of layers, adding data augmentation, tuning hyperparameters) can be made to improve model performance for specific datasets or applications.
+Further adjustments to the code (e.g., change of layers, adding data augmentation, tuning hyperparameters) can be made to improve model performance for specific datasets or applications.